-Healthcare and life sciences companies have prioritised decarbonisation
+Healthcare sustainability: How life sciences companies have prioritised decarbonisation

 Predicting the future of healthcare and life sciences in 2025